melyux/OpenMQTTGateway/docs/use/rf.md

 Switching of the active receiver module is available between the RF, RF2, RTL_433 and Pilight Gateway modules, allowing for changing of signal decoders without redeploying the openMQTTGateway package.
 Sending a JSON message to the command topic of the desired receiver will change the active receiver module.

 To enable the RF Gateway module send a json message to the RF Gateway module command subject with the key being 'active', and any value.
 The value at this time is ignored.

 Example:
 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTto433" -m '{"active":true}'`

 To enable the PiLight Gateway module send a json message to the PiLight Gateway module command subject with the key being 'active', and any value.
 The value at this time is ignored.

 Example:
 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoPilight" -m '{"active":true}'`

 To enable the RF2 Gateway module send a json message to the RF2 Gateway module command subject with the key being 'active', and any value.
 The value at this time is ignored.

 Example:
 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoRF2" -m '{"active":true}'`

 To enable the RTL_433 Gateway module send a json message to the RTL_433 Gateway module command subject with the key being 'active', and any value.
 The value at this time is ignored.

 Example:
 `mosquitto_pub -t "home/OpenMQTTGateway/commands/MQTTtoRTL_433" -m '{"active":true}'`

 ### Status Messages

-The openMQTTGateway status message contains a key `actRec` which is the current active receiver module.
+The openMQTTGateway status message contains a key `actRec` which is the bitfield of the active receiver module(s).

 1 - PiLight
 2 - RF
-3 - RTL_433
+4 - RTL_433
-4 - RF2
+8 - RF2

 ## RCSwitch based gateway